Georgia Tech: Student life

 Georgia Tech students benefit from many Institute-sponsored or related events on campus, as well as a wide selection of cultural options in the surrounding district of Midtown Atlanta, "Atlanta's Heart of the Arts".
-Home Park, a neighborhood that borders the north end of campus, is a popular living area for Tech students and recent graduates.
+Home Park, a neighborhood that borders the north end of campus, is a popular living area for Georgia Tech students and recent graduates.

 Student demographics

-As of fall 2023, the student body consists of more than 47,000 undergraduate and graduate students, with graduate students making up 60% of the student body.
-The student body at Georgia Tech is approximately 60% male and 40% female.
+As of fall 2025, the student body consists of more than 56,000 undergraduate and graduate students, with graduate students making up 60% of the student body.
+The student body at Georgia Tech is approximately 68% male and 32% female.

-Around 50–55% of all Georgia Tech students are residents of the state of Georgia, around 20% come from outside the U.S., and 25–30% are residents of other U.S. states or territories.
+Around 50% of all Georgia Tech students are residents of the state of Georgia, around 20% come from outside the U.S., and 25–30% are residents of other U.S. states or territories.
 The top states of origin for all non-Georgia U.S. students are Florida, Texas, California, North Carolina, Virginia, New Jersey, and Maryland.
-Students at Tech represent all 50 states and 114 countries.
+Students at Georgia Tech represent all 50 states and 114 countries.
 The top three countries of origin for all international students are China, India, and South Korea.

 Housing

 Eighth Street Apartments are apartment-style residence halls that opened in 1995 as housing for the athletes and journalists at the 1996 Summer Olympics as a part of the Olympic Village.

 Georgia Tech Housing is subject to a clear geographic division of campus into eastern and western areas that contain the vast majority of housing.
-East Campus is largely populated by freshmen and is served by Brittain Dining Hall and North Avenue Dining Hall.
-West Campus houses some freshmen, transfer, and returning students (upperclassmen), and is served by West Village.
-Graduate students typically live off-campus (for example, in Home Park) or on-campus in the Graduate Living Center or 10th and Home.
+East Campus is largely populated by first-year students and is served by North Avenue Dining Hall.
+West Campus houses some first-year, transfer, and returning students (upperclassmen), and is served by West Village Dining Commons.
+Graduate students typically live off-campus (for example, in Home Park) or on-campus in the Graduate Living Center or Tenth and Home.

-Just off campus, students can choose from several restaurants, including a half-dozen in Technology Square alone.
-The institute's administration has implemented programs in an effort to reduce the levels of stress and anxiety felt by Tech students.
-The Familiarization and Adaptation to the Surroundings and Environs of Tech (FASET) Orientation and Freshman Experience (a freshman-only dorm life program to "encourage friendships and a feeling of social involvement") programs, which seek to help acclimate new students to their surroundings and foster a greater sense of community.
-As a result, the institute's retention rates improved.